AnomalousMedical/fxogrefbx/README.txt

 Building from Source
 -------------------------------------------------------------------------------
-External code and libraries are not included for Ogre, FBX, or tinyxml (http://www.grinninglizard.com/tinyxml/), but you will need to include these in the project before building.
-The External folder is currently empty, but placing the FBX, Ogre, and tinyxml source files in their respective folders will let you build without modifying project settings.
+External code and libraries are not included for Ogre, FBX, or tinyxml2 (v2.1.0) (https://github.com/leethomason/tinyxml2), but you will need to include these in the project before building.
+The External folder is currently empty, but placing the FBX, Ogre, and tinyxml2 source files in their respective folders will let you build without modifying project settings.